-Amino users now have access to Amino’s Facility Cost Rating.
-The Facility Cost Rating is an easy to understand, symbolic system of dollar signs ranging from one dollar sign denoting “inexpensive” to four dollar signs denoting “expensive.”
-It appears on the profiles of all facilities (hospitals, imaging centers, and urgent care centers) on Amino, as well as next to doctors’ facility affiliations and in our hospital affiliation filter.
+Amino users now have access to Amino’s Facility Imaging Cost Rating.
+These are cost ratings designed to rate the relative expensiveness of imaging facilities where you can get MRIs, X-rays, CT Scans, and more.
+The Facility Imaging Cost Rating is an easy to understand, symbolic system of dollar signs ranging from one dollar sign denoting “inexpensive” to four dollar signs denoting “expensive.”
+It appears on the profiles of imaging facilities (including hospital-based imaging and freestanding imaging centers).

-This makes it easy to compare facilities (like hospitals) by relative costliness.
+This makes it easy to compare imaging facilities by relative costliness.
 At a high level, you can see which are most expensive, which are least expensive, and which are just about average.
 You can also add your health insurance carrier to see a dollar sign specific to your insurance.
-By default, your search results will be sorted by Facility Cost Rating.
+By default, your imaging search results will be sorted with Smart Matches first.

-Amino’s Facility Cost Rating is built on the Amino Facility Cost Index, which allows us to measure the expensiveness of any given facility based on outpatient fee-for-service procedures.
-Currently, nearly 16,000 facilities have a cost index and therefore a Facility Cost Rating.
-Facilities that lack a cost index—and therefore do not have a Facility Cost Rating—get an “N/A” symbol that looks like this:
+Amino’s Facility Imaging Cost Rating is built on the Amino Facility Imaging Cost Index, which allows us to measure the expensiveness of any given imaging facility based on outpatient fee-for-service procedures.
+Currently, nearly 16,000 facilities have an imaging cost index and therefore a Facility Imaging Cost Rating.
+Facilities that lack a cost index—and therefore do not have a Facility Imaging Cost Rating—get an “N/A” symbol that looks like this:

 |Facility A||Facility B|